 Not to mention most email clients don’t allow large contact lists in the first place.

-If you want to ensure you’re able to send your emails and reach inboxes, take a look at Clickback MAIL.
+If you want to ensure you’re able to send your emails and reach inboxes, take a look at Clickback.
 It’s an email sending platform that’s designed specifically for cold campaigns.

 In other words, it takes care of all the technical hurdles – like bad data, spam traps, sender reputation and all the rest – so you can focus on sending excellent cold emails to your potential clients.